Bicycles

 A bikeway is a lane designed for the exclusive use of cyclists or for shared use with other means of travel.

-Bicycle lanes, demarcated with pavement markings or a different surface, are reserved for cyclists.
-They are generally located on roads with a speed limit of 50 km/h or less to the right of other traffic lanes.
+Bike lanes are generally found on roads where the speed limit is 50 km/h or less and are located to the right of other traffic lanes.

-Sign indicating the presence of a bicycle lane reserved for cyclists during a specific period
+Sign indicating the presence of a bike lane reserved for cyclists for a specified period of time

 Designated roadways

 A designated roadway is a road shared by bicycles and vehicles.
-It uses a simplified signage and there is no dedicated bicycle lane.
+It uses a simplified signage and there is no dedicated bike lane.
 When riding your bicycle on a designated roadway, you must follow the same traffic rules as on the rest of the road network.
-Visit the Traffic rules for cyclists page for more information.
+See the traffic rules for cyclists for more information.

 Sign indicating the presence of a designated roadway